potkolainen/text-to-midi/README.md

 |     4| Text to .MID  |
 |     5| Example text  |
 |     6| Log           |

 EMPTY one without description is where you insert text to turn into .MID file such as shown in window under it.

 ![MIDIconvUI](https://github.com/potkolainen/text-to-midi/assets/135180930/82ee6cf9-b70d-4349-83c2-469cd11a648f)

-Lowest text window works as a log.
-It gives you information if file is saved succesfully or if you encountered with an error.

 # errors
-Log lists events for you, such as .mid save status or errors.
+Log lists events for you, such as .MID save status or errors.
-Most common error is when all text fields are not filled. such as:
+Most common error is when all text fields are not filled.
+It will be shown as:

     # Error occurred while saving MIDI: invalid literal for int() with base 10: ''
 This means track name, time signature or BPM was not inserted